 the level of insurance that an efficient and prudent service provider would obtain in respect of the event; and

-any assessment by the AER of Multinet’sAGN’s insurance in approving the access arrangement for the South Australian gas distribution network for the relevant period.
+any assessment by the AER of Multinet’s insurance in approving the access arrangement.

 ‘Natural Disaster Event’ means:

-Any natural disaster including but not limited to fire, flood or earthquake that occurs during the Access Arrangement Period that increases the cost to the Service Provider in providing the Reference Service, provided the fire, flood or other event was not a consequence of the acts or omissions of AGN.
+Any natural disaster including but not limited to fire, flood or earthquake that occurs during the Access Arrangement Period that increases the cost to the Service Provider in providing the Reference Service, provided the fire, flood or other event was not a consequence of the acts or omissions of Multinet.

 Note for the avoidance of doubt, in making a determination on a Natural Disaster Event, the AER will have regard to, amongst other things:

-whether AGN has insurance against the event; and
+whether Multinet has insurance against the event; and

 the level of insurance that an efficient and prudent service provider would obtain in respect of the event.